Can you build a complete notification system without breaking a sweat?

 All products know the benefits of having a notification service of sorts, but few truly spend the time and money needed to implement their own in the right way.
 It is usually not fully thought out and far exceeds initial expectations.
 Despite the time and effort invested, it will often not deliver all the anticipated features.
 Additionally, as the notification system grows in complexity, more maintenance and upgrade expenses will arise.

 Not anymore.
-With MagicBell, nobody has to worry about building a bespoke notification system ever again.
+With MagicBell, nobody has to worry about building a notification system, bespoke or otherwise, ever again.

-If you also offer a mobile app, you may send them a push notification, but then you should remember to remove it if your user sees it on another channel.
-To get an idea of just how complex notification systems can get, take a look at this flow chart that Slack, which offers a visual of heir notifications logic:
+If you also offer a mobile app, you may send them a push notification, but then you should remember to remove it if your user sees it on another notification channel.
+To get an idea of just how complex the notification system can get, look at this flow chart that Slack, which offers a visual of their notifications logic:

-And that's just the very basic notifications.
+And that's just the basic notification.
 What if you would like your users to act on notifications, send them a digest version, or offer other channels like Slack or SMS?
 Then things get even more complex.
-And you want to split test your notification, or analytics on the effectiveness of your notifications on user engagement, you’re going to have to build out even more pathways.
+What if you want to split-test your notification?
+Or access analytics on the effectiveness of your notifications on user engagement?
+It is guaranteed you will have to build out even more pathways.

 There's a silver lining.
 These implementation patterns are highly similar across products and companies and render themselves well to a SaaS service.

-We have been thinking about this problem for many years in SupportBee and finally decided we were the ones to solve it.
+We have been thinking about the problem of building a notification system for many years in SupportBee and finally decided we were the ones to solve it.

 We introduce our solution: MagicBell.

-One more thing.
 Apps and services almost always offer email notifications.
-MagicBell re-uses your email notifications to give your users a notification center, automagically.
-All you have to do is BCC: your email notifications to a project-specific magic email address, and we do the rest!
-MagicBell sorts emails and understands who the notification is for, what the title of the notification is, and where it should direct the user.
+In the early days of MagicBell, we allowed users to turn their email inboxes into a notification centre, automagically.
+All you had to do was to BCC: your email notifications to a project-specific magic email address, and we did the rest!
+MagicBell sorted emails and understood who the notification was for, what the notification's title was, and where it should direct the user.